 What is a "One Time Use Tax?"

-If you purchase an existing business within the City limits or establish a new business within the City limits, a one-time use tax of 3.00% must be paid on the purchase price of all furniture, fixtures, equipment and supplies made incidental to the opening of your business.
+If you purchase an existing business within the Littleton city limits or establish a new business within the Littleton city limits, a one-time use tax of 3.75% must be paid on the purchase price of all furniture, fixtures, equipment and supplies made incidental to the opening of your business.
 This "One Time Use Tax" form will be sent to you along with your license.
-This form must be completed and returned to the City within 30 days even if no taxable purchases were made.
+This form must be completed and returned to the city within 30 days even if no taxable purchases were made.

 What is a "General Use Tax?"

-A "General Use Tax" is a 3.00% tax imposed on every person in the City for the privilege of storing, using or consuming, in the City, any articles of tangible personal property purchased at retail and not subjected to City sales tax without regard to whether the property is purchased from sources within or outside the City.
+A "General Use Tax" is a 3.75% tax imposed on every person in the city for the privilege of storing, using or consuming, in the city, any articles of tangible personal property purchased at retail and not subjected to city sales tax without regard to whether the property is purchased from sources within or outside the city.
 The tax due should be shown on Line 10 on the front of the sales tax return.
 A detailed list of the equipment purchased does not need to be included on the return itself.
 However, a list should be maintained by your business.

-No use tax will be collected or paid on items already subjected to the retail sales tax.
+Use tax will not be collected or paid on items already subjected to the retail sales tax.